antazoey/patchday-ios/CONTRIBUTING.md

 make lint
 ```

-`make autocorrect` works decently for correcting some errors.
+`make fix` works decently for correcting some errors.

 Note: CircleCI will complain about certain lint errors for the project on PR builds.